DeinAlbtraumTV/DnD-Client/Readme.md

 The client will automatically update itself

 # Linux
-You can either download the AppImage linked in the latest release or get the client via snap: https://snapcraft.io/dnd-client
+You can either download the AppImage linked in the latest release.

-`sudo snap install dnd-client --edge`
+The appimage should automatically update itself

-Both versions will automatically update themselves
+**While there exists a prerelease on the snapstore, that version is no longer receiving updates and will not work as expected.**

 # MacOS
 MacOS isn't officialy supported but you can try building it yourself, see [Build it yourself](https://github.com/DeinAlbtraumTV/DnD-Client/edit/master/Readme.md#build-it-yourself)